jentery/engl425/index.md

 We will use the following criteria and [UVic's official grading system](https://www.uvic.ca/calendar/undergrad/index.php#/policy/S1AAgoGuV?bc=true&bcCurrent=14%20-%20Grading&bcGroup=Undergraduate%20Academic%20Regulations&bcItemType=policies) to assess your letter:

-1. The letter is grounded in details from *Destroyer* and tell us about its cultural, aesthetic, and critical significance, from the assumptions under which it was written to its effects on people's perceptions of comics to a norm it addresses, subverts, or rewrites.
+1. The letter is grounded in details from *Destroyer* and tells us about the comic's cultural, aesthetic, and critical significance, from the assumptions under which it was written to its effects on people's perceptions of comics to a norm it addresses, subverts, or rewrites.
 2. The letter conveys what's "popular" (or not) about *Destroyer* and supports that observation with evidence from the comic.
 3. The letter is aware of its audience (Faith and Jentery), who have also read LaValle's *Destroyer*.
 It is less formal than an academic essay yet more formal than a message to a friend or family member.
 It follows the conventions of a letter.
 4. The letter demonstrates you read and studied Victor LaValle's *Destroyer*, and it applies what you learned from class lectures, discussions, and exercises on February 1st and 8th.

-You should *not* circulate your annotated comics publicly or online (beyond the course Brightspace).
+You should *not* circulate your letter publicly or online (beyond the course Brightspace).

 Submit your response now (linking coming soon).